turingschool/mod-0-project-be/section2/README.md

   * "S.M.A.R.T" goals : "Setting Specific, Measurable, Achievable, Relevant, and Time-Bound goals helps you to approach learning to code with clarity, focus, and use of appropriate strategies"

-  *
+  * Tracking your own progress is more important than comparing yourself to others.

 - In which ways do you currently demonstrate a Growth Mindset?

   * Understanding mistakes are essential to learning

+  * Setting goals and always learning

 -  In which ways do you _not_?

-  * Seeking out challenges: I need to get better at this.
+  * Seeking out challenges: I need to get better at pushing my comfort levels (breaking code to learn etc).

 - What is something you are good at or knowledgeable at now, that you once weren't?
 How did you get those skills/knowledge?
 Was it hard at some point?

-  * Understanding mistakes are essential: I did not use to take this as well, but now i understand it is part of the growth process and helps you get better at catching mistakes in the final run
+  * Understanding mistakes are essential: I did not use to take this as well, but now i understand it is part of the growth process and helps you get better at catching mistakes in the final run.

 ## Part B: Conditionals